about-code/vuepress-barista/README.md

 import getConfig from "vuepress-barista";

 /**
- * @param path Path to directories with markdown files (relative to vuepress' current working directory).
-Should be '.' or './' in most setups.
+ * @param path Path to directories with markdown files
+ *        relative to vuepress' current working directory.
+ *        Should be '.' or './' in most setups.
  * @param opts Options.
  */
 const { sidebar } = getConfig("./", {